search

 FAI (Frais d’Agence Inclus)

-Indicates that agency fees are included in the advertised price of a property in France.
-Typically seen next to the listed price of a property.
+FAI means that agency fees are included in the advertised purchase price of a property in France.
+This ensures transparency for buyers, as there are no additional agency costs to pay on top of the listed price.

 Gîte